GenesisFR/HowToBecomeGoodAtShooters/README.md

 - explosive damage and bleed ticks affected by DTA
 ##### Assault
 - always targets the chest
+- it shows a red line when automatically targeting mobs that you can use as a way to spot them (especially when solo)
 - will shoot the nearest mob unless you do manual targeting
 ##### Incinerator
 - great for spawn closets
-- duration based on fuel
+- its duration is reduced every time you burn fuel
 - tap the button when you don't need it to save fuel
 - initial damage and ticks affected by DTA
 ##### Sniper
 - good for burst damage
 - targets the chest by default
 - you have to ADS with your gun to switch to manual aim, which allows you to land a headshot, which deals more damage
-- doesn't scale with headshot damage
+- doesn't scale with headshot damage but headshots will instead deal double the body damage

 ### Spawn camping